The Dark Side: 12 Critical Disadvantages of Gig Economy (2025)

 • Potential rating decreases for cancelled gigs

-• Lost platform standing or tier status
+• Lost platform standing nonetheless tier standing

-• No income to cover medical expenses
+• No earnings to cowl medical funds

-10. Credit and Financial Access Barriers
+10. Credit however as a result — honestly so so Financial Access Barriers

 Real-world impacts: